Arabella (novel): Arabella’s Character

 Robert Beaumaris describes her character to his grandmother: ‘She is the most enchanting little wretch I ever encountered,’ he said.
 ‘When she is trying to convince me that she is up to every move in the social game, she contrives to appear much like any other female, but when, as happens all too often for my comfort, her compassion is stirred, she is ready to go to any lengths to succour the object of her pity.
 If I marry her, she will undoubtedly expect me to launch a campaign for the alleviation of the lot of climbing-boys, and will very likely turn my house into an asylum for stray curs.’

-Similarity to Austen’s Work

-Heyer may well have been influenced by Jane Austen, even though the two writers approached British society from different perspectives, as discussed by Aja Romano at Vox.
-Both writers set their work in the Regency era, and Austen actually lived during that period.

-Heyer’s novel Arabella, set in 1817, brings to mind two of Jane Austen’s novels.
-Arabella Tallant grew up in a vicarage amongst a large family of modest means, similar to the heroine of Austen’s 1813 publication, Pride and Prejudice.
-Both Elizabeth Bennett and Arabella Tallant are encouraged by their mothers to marry well.
-However, Arabella has a “delightful” papa, an "admirable" mama and a “lively” family (attested by Mr. Beaumaris in ch.
-17, and described in ch.
-1-2).

-Heyer’s novel also brings Austen’s Northanger Abbey to mind, as both books include a country parsonage.
-Both books also describe society’s “toadeating” and hypocritical response to a supposed fortune.
-However, compared to Northanger Abbey, the tone of Arabella is more lighthearted and humorous, despite its brief portrayals of the seamier side of London.